quantfive/codepress-desktop-releases/README.md

 # CodePress Desktop

-A native terminal for macOS that you can connect to remotely from your phone — so you never have to stop working.
+A native terminal for macOS that you can connect to remotely from your phone or browser, so you never have to stop working.

 ![CodePress Terminal](screenshot.png)